Fine-Tuning Language Models to Know What They Know: Evolution Strategy for Metacognitive Alignment

 \section{Evolution Strategy for Metacognitive Alignment}

-Optimizing for metacognitive alignment challenges standard gradient-based learning because it requires coherence between outputs from distinct contexts.
+Optimizing for metacognitive alignment inherently requires consistent verification of knowledge across diverse situations, challenging standard gradient-based learning.
 Since backpropagation cannot compute gradients across independent inference passes, ES is used to design Evolution Strategy for Metacognitive Alignment (ESMA).
-Please refer to Appendices \ref{subsec:evolution-strategies} and \ref{subsec:sft} for further details on ES and comparison with SFT.
+Please refer to Appendices \ref{sec:evolution-strategies} and \ref{subsec:sft} for further details on ES and comparison with other baselines such as supervised fine-tuning and RL methods.

 As illustrated in \cref{fig:training-process}, ESMA generates a candidate population by adding Gaussian noise into the model parameters.
-Each candidate is evaluated via a reward function, and the models is updated by calculating a weighted average of the perturbations, effectively moving the distribution toward regions that yielded the highest rewards.
-Through iterative generations, this process progressively explores the parameter space for configurations that satisfy complex, multi-axis behavioral requirements.
+Each candidate is evaluated via a reward function, and the model is updated by calculating a weighted average of the perturbations, effectively moving the distribution toward regions that yielded the highest rewards.
+Through iterative generations, this process progressively explores the parameter space for configurations that jointly optimize correctness and metacognitive alignment.
 The complete method is summarized in \cref{alg:es-metacognition-ft}.

 \paragraph{Reward Design}